-The Court observed that legislation imposing such transfer conditions constitutes a restriction of the fundamental freedoms guaranteed by European Union law.
-It further observed that requirements relating to social housing policy, such as the requirement to satisfy the housing needs of the less affluent local population, can constitute overriding reasons in the public interest that justify such a restriction.
-However, those measures go beyond what is necessary to attain the objective pursued where the conditions laid down for the transfer of immovable property do not directly reflect the socio-economic aspects relating to the objective of protecting exclusively the less affluent local population on the property market.
+requirements relating to social housing policy, such as the requirement to satisfy the housing needs of the less affluent local population, can constitute overriding reasons in the public interest that justify such a restriction.
+However, those measures go beyond what is necessary to attain the objective pursued where the conditions laid down for the transfer of immovable property do not directly reflect the socio-economic aspects relating to the objective of exclusively protecting the less affluent local population on the property market.
 In such a case, those conditions are liable to favour not only the less affluent population but also other persons with sufficient resources who, consequently, have no specific need for social protection on the property market.